heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 - Aravind Chandrasekhar, Professor, Fisher College of Business, OSU: "Food and health for socially underprivileged communities using data from a field experiment at multiple foodbanks."
 - Anita Carson, Professor, Questrom School of Business, Boston University: "Stockpiling at the Onset of the COVID-19 Pandemic: An Empirical Analysis of National Prescription Drug Sales and Prices."
-- Bhupinder Juneja, Senior Lecturer, Carlson School of Management, University of Minnesota: "Enabling the last-mile administration of vaccines, equitably: a county-level analysis."
 - Sebastian Souyris, Assistant Professor, Rensselaer Polytechnic Institute: "Managing in-person operations in educational institutions during the pandemic: The pivotal role of testing (Opt-in/Opt-out)."
 - Ian Larkin, Associate Professor, Anderson School of Management, UCLA: "COVID vaccine mandates and nursing homes safety."
 - Minje Park, Postdoctoral Research Scholar, Columbia Business School: Stockpiling Medicines at the Onset of the COVID-19 Pandemic